Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: The king dies and two men, the true heir and an impostor, both claim to be his long-lost son.
 Both fit the description of the rightful heir: about the right age, height, coloring and general appearance.
 Finally, one of the elders proposes a test to identify the true heir.
 One man agrees to the test while the other flatly re-fuses.
 The one who agreed is immediately sent on his way, and the one who re-fused is correctly identified as the rightful heir.
 Can you figure out why?
 (Answer: The test was a blood test.
 The elder remembered that the true prince was a hemophiliac)

+💬 Daily Quote #1:
+"Instead of being intimidated by the limitations, be inspired to find new ways around them." — Ralph Marston